mliew21396/remote-work-u2/week-5/README.md

 This week you'll want to request feedback on Twitter using the hashtag **#DBCU2W5.** Only other DBC students can actually see your repositories because they are private.

+## Submitting your work
+- You must complete the [week's submission form](http://apply.devbootcamp.com) to "turn in" your work.
+- The week's work is due each Sunday be 11:59pm.

+**If you do not finish by the deadline:**
+- Complete the Unit 2 extension request.
+(You only get one extension for Unit 2)
+- When the work is complete, turn it in using the [week's submission form](http://apply.devbootcamp.com).

 ## Remember your Expectations for the Unit!
 - Pair at least twice this week.  *You need to pair* ***6*** *times this unit*
 - Give feedback for each person you paired with. *You need to submit at least 7 pieces of feedback in this unit* (6 for peer-pairing, and 1 GPS)